 Pack Less Stuff

-The less you pack, the better, especially if you are traveling between islands.
-Please stick to one checked bag and one carry-on to make your life easier.
-Honestly, if you can get it down to a carry-on only, it will save you on baggage fees and hassle.
+The less you pack, the better, especially if traveling between islands.
+Please stick to one checked bag and carry-on to make your life easier.
+If you can get it down to a carry-on only, it will save you on baggage fees and hassle.

 No Fruits or Veggies

-When coming from the US mainland, know that you can be fined if bringing in fruits and plants.
+When coming from the US mainland, know you can be fined for bringing in fruits and plants.

 The Island Tax

-Basic goods and groceries are more expensive in Hawaii than on the mainland so keep that in mind when packing.
+Basic goods and groceries are more expensive in Hawaii than the mainland, so keep that in mind when packing.
 Remember that it’s an island in the Pacific, and everything other than some fruit and coffee must be shipped via boat.

 Don’t Discredit Snorkel Gear

 If you plan on snorkeling a few times, it may be worth purchasing fins and a mask.
-During our two weeks in Hawaii, we snorkeled 10 or so times.
-With rentals costing $15 a day for snorkel equipment, it just made more sense for us to buy our own gear on the island.
+During our two weeks in Hawaii, we snorkeled ten or so times.
+With rentals costing $15 a day for snorkel equipment, buying our gear on the island made more sense.

 Respect the Reefs